Kquant03/Kquant03/README.md

 ### Support the work

 Third Space is independent research, fully self-funded to date.
-If the work is meaningful to you, you can contribute at [third-space.ai/[support-page]](https://third-space.ai/).
 Donations sustain the live research instruments — the pond's monthly cognition costs, hosting, and the time it takes to write the papers and build the platforms.
 We treat received funds the way the work itself proceeds: toward what is special and meaningful, with care.

 <br/>